 Transformer coupled amplifier

-In the purpose of coupling of amplifiers transformer coupling is also useful.
-It reduces the loss of power in collector circuit.
-That means it can provide almost the same power at the input of second stage that of at output of first stage.
+The transformer coupling is also useful for the purpose of coupling the amplifiers.
+It reduces the loss of power in the collector circuit.
+That means it can provide almost the same power at the input of second stage that of the output of first stage.
 But the problem with transformer is that it is bulky and costly and it is not available in IC form.
 It also has poor frequency response.

 Direct coupled amplifier